 The Area: New Orleans’ Uptown

-Southern Comfort Bed and Breakfast resides in the midst of the New Orleans Uptown neighborhood, close to both Tulane and Loyola Universities.
+Southern Comfort Bed and Breakfast resides in the midst of the New Orleans Uptown neighborhood, and offers lodging near Tulane and Loyola Universities.
 The neighborhood is full of great food, shopping, friendly people, and unique experiences.